Abacavir Sulfate - Uses, Dosage, Warnings, and Side Effects

 • This medication may cause excess body fat in some patients.
 Inform the doctor if a child notices changes in body shape.

 • This medication may increase the risk of a heart attack, especially if they smoke or have heart disease, high blood pressure, high cholesterol, or high levels of fats in the blood.
-Contact the doctor immediately in case of chest pain, nausea, pain or discomfort in the arms, jaw, back, or neck, trouble breathing, sweating, or vomiting.
+Contact the doctor immediately in case of chest pain, nausea, or discomfort in the jaw, back, arm, or neck, trouble breathing, sweating, or vomiting.

-Dosage Strength and Forms:
+Dosage Strength and Forms

-For Adults -
+For Adults

 Oral solution at 20 mg/mL and tablet at 300 mg.
 It is indicated for the treatment of HIV infection in combination with other antiretroviral agents.
 For HIV infection, the usual dose is 300 mg taken by mouth every 12 hours, or 600 mg taken by mouth once daily.

-For Children -
+For Children

 Adults are usually prescribed 300 milligrams (mg) of the medication twice per day or 600 mg once a day.
 Children aged three months or older are prescribed a dose based on their body weight, typically 8 milligrams (mg) per kilogram (kg) of body weight twice a day.
-The child's doctor may adjust the dose as necessary, but it usually does not exceed 600 mg per day.

-For children weighing 14 kg or more who are capable of taking tablets, the dosage is usually 300 to 600 mg per day, taken once daily.
 Children under three months old should only use the medication under the guidance and dosage instructions of their doctor.

 Considerations for Administration: